mmichlin66/mmichlin66.github.io/mimbl/component-types.md

         return <Child ref={this.myRef} />
     }
 }
 ```

 Managed components can implement life-cycle methods so that they will be notified upon certain events in the component's life: `willMount`, `shouldUpdate`, `willUnmount`, etc.

 Managed components are called "managed" because the Mimbl infrastructure manages their instances deciding when to create and when to destroy them.
-Of course Mimbl doesn't do it arbitrarily - during updates, Mimbl tries to match components in a newly rendered JSX tree with that from a previous rendering.
+Of course Mimbl doesn't do it arbitrarily - during updates, Mimbl tries to match components in a newly rendered virtual node tree with that from a previous rendering.
 Mimbl will destroy existing component instances for which there is no matching component in the new rendering.
 Mimbl will create new instances of components for which there is no matching in the previous rendering.
 Otherwise, Mimbl will update the existing component instance with the new property values from the new rendering.
 The main point here is that developers never create managed component instances explicitly.

 When a managed component wants to update itself it calls the `updateMe` method.
+Also, if the `render` method encounters triggers (that is, variables with the `@trigger` decorator), it will be called whenever a value of a trigger variable changes.
 The Mimbl infrastructure will call the component's `render` method during the next update cycle.
 Since the functionality of managed components depends on the properties passed to them by their parents, they will be also updated when the parent updates.
 Thus, if some top-level component updates, the entire tree of managed components underneath it will also be updated.
 Managed components can opt out of this updating by implementing the `shouldUpdate` method and returning `false` from it.

 ## Independent Components
 Independent components are classes that, like managed components, derive from the `mim.Component` class.
 The difference is that independent components are explicitly created by developers using the `new` operator.
 Independent components are free to accept any parameters in the constructor and they participate in JSX by specifying their instance instead of the class.
 Here is an example of the Hello World functionality implemented as an independent component: